farm-ng/amiga-dev-kit/examples/cansniffer/README.md

 ## CAN Introduction

-We *mostly* follow the CANopen standards.
+In general, we *mostly* follow the CANopen standards.
 A recommended reading is the [CSS Electronics CANopen tutorial](https://www.csselectronics.com/pages/canopen-tutorial-simple-intro).

 > *NOTE:* Some of the third-party, auxiliary components we have integrated into the system do not allow for strict adherence to the CANopen standards.
+> For our core system, we adhere closely to the standards.

-In this standard, messages are passed using different function codes based on their use.
+In this standard, messages are passed using function codes based on their use.
 Each component has a node ID identifier used to identify either the intended recipient or the source component of each message sent on the CAN bus.
-In this way, the CAN Id (cobid) contains both the type of message and either the intended recipient or the source of each message.
+In this way, the CAN Id (cobid) encodes both the type of message and either the intended recipient or the source of each message.

 > If you are unfamiliar with CAN bus,
 > but are familiar with publisher/subscriber frameworks,